-For every two unexcused absences, there will be a full grade drop in your participation grade.
-Any combination of being tardy or leaving class early four times without an adequate reason will result in a full grade drop.
+For every three unexcused absences, there will be a full grade drop in your participation grade.
+Any combination of being tardy or leaving class early five times without an adequate reason will result in a full grade drop.
 An excused absence must be supported with a written note from a medical doctor, or, through consultation with the professor.
-At no time will an e-mail message constitute a valid excuse.